-It is clear that defence and security practitioners need to be able to balance taking advantage of data with ensuring that decision making processes are resilient to both attack and to misuse.
+It is clear that defence and security practitioners need to be able to balance taking advantage of data with ensuring that decision-making processes are resilient to both attack and misuse.
 As Russia expert Keir Giles has pointed out, this means understanding both the content of information processes as well as the code that underpins them.

 The need for understanding spans the requirements for an algorithm, the theory that underpins the design, and construction as well as training, how data is used.

 In articles across this website, we can see the value that data and computer science can bring to topics such as computational language analysis for understanding the person behind the text, and the potential benefits of data for predicting behaviour while sounding a note of caution around ethical issues.
 The article by Pip Thornton continues this theme by pointing to the impact that digital capitalism can have on spreading fake news, while my article on algorithmic decision making highlights the impact that conceptual models that underpin automated decision making can have on the relationship between individuals and the state.

 Fortunately, there are research institutes set up with the aim of addressing some of these issues.

 In the UK, the Alan Turing Institute for data science and AI is well established and has a defence and security research theme within its programme.
 The focus of the institute, however, is on the key disciplines of mathematics, engineering, and computing.
 While these are of vital importance for the development of data science, algorithms are ultimately deployed in a real-world context.
 The aim of the Institute is to ‘change the world for the better’, but it is incumbent on researchers to critique this statement – who constitutes ‘the world’ in this instance and ‘better’ for whom?